Azure-Samples/zone-redundant-aks-and-storage/README.md

 #!/bin/bash

 # Retrieve the nodes in the user01 agent pool
-echo "Retrieving the ones in the user01 node pool..." result=$(kubectl get nodes -l kubernetes.azure.com/agentpool=user01 -o jsonpath='{.items[*].metadata.name}')
+echo "Retrieving the nodes in the user01 node pool..." result=$(kubectl get nodes -l kubernetes.azure.com/agentpool=user01 -o jsonpath='{.items[*].metadata.name}')

 # Convert the string of node names into an array